project-chip/connectedhomeip/silabs_examples/unify-matter-pc/readme_user.md

     been commissioned.

     ```bash
-    ./unify-matter-pc --mpc.kvs ./mpc.kvs
+    uic-mpc --mpc.kvs ./mpc.kvs
     ```

 -   ### Unify DataStore

     The Matter PC uses a sql database for persisting attribute store contents.
-    Make sure to have read/write access to the default path '`/var/lib/uic-mpc/mpc.db`' or provide a path to where writinf this data is allowed.
+    Make sure to have read/write access to the default path '`/var/lib/uic-mpc/mpc.db`' or provide a path to where writing this data is allowed.
 If this file is deleted before start-up, all the information about previously discovered Matter device during past run will be lost.
 However, if the KVS is not deleted MPC is still part of a fabric and it will try and rediscover matter devices in the fabric.

     ```bash
-    ./unify-matter-pc --mpc.datastore_file ./mpc.db
+    uic-mpc --mpc.datastore_file ./mpc.db
     ```

 -   #### MQTT Host